mysociety/fixmystreet/docs/updating/ami.md

 (If you forked the code on GitHub and cloned it yourself, you probably want to see our main [update help](/updating/).)

+**Note:** Up to and including version 2.4 we based our AMI on Ubuntu.
+From version 2.4.1 the AMI is based on Debian.
+This shouldn't affect the process below; the main difference is that in AMIs created before the release of version 2.4.1 the user account will be `ubuntu` while for those created since the user account will be `admin`, so be careful to check which applies in your case.

-Firstly, log in to your EC2 instance as the `ubuntu` user, as you did when setting up the instance.
+Firstly, log in to your EC2 instance as the relevant user, as you did when setting up the instance.
 You should become the fms user and switch to the right
 directory:

-    ubuntu@ip-10-58-191-98:~$ sudo su - fms
+    admin@ip-10-58-191-98:~$ sudo su - fms
     fms@ip-10-58-191-98:~$ cd fixmystreet
     fms@ip-10-58-191-98:~/fixmystreet$